MuriloLCN/Simple-Draw/README.md

 Parameters:

-Int x, y: The coordinates of the top-left corner of the square.
+Int x, y: The coordinates of the top-left corner of the square if RECT_MODE is TOP_LEFT, or the center of the square if RECT_MODE is CENTER.

 Int s: The size of the sides of the square.